minio/directpv/docs/specification.md

 | `storage.k8s.io`          | `storageclasses`            | `get`, `list`, `watch`                               |
 | `storage.k8s.io`          | `volumeattachments`         | `get`, `list`, `watch`                               |

-The service account binded to the above clusterrole is `directpv-min-io` in `directpv` namespace and the corresponding clusterrolebinding is `directpv-min-io`
+The service account binded to the above clusterrole is `directpv-min-io` in `directpv` namespace and the corresponding clusterrolebinding is `directpv-min-io`.